MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-register-new-items.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: item, finished good, component, raw material, assembly item ms.date: 03/28/2017 ms.author: sgroespe
+ms.search.keywords: item, finished good, component, raw material, assembly item ms.date: 06/01/2017 ms.author: sgroespe

 ---
 # How to: Register New Items
-items, among other products, are the basis of your business, the goods or services that you trade in.
+Items, among other products, are the basis of your business, the goods or services that you trade in.
 Each item must be registered as an item card.

 Item cards hold the information that is required to buy, store, sell, deliver, and account for items.